What you will need

 30 Aug 2019

-The general aim of this Unit is to develop knowledge and skills that involve the manipulation of expressions, the use of vectors and the study of mathematical functions.
-The Outcomes cover aspects of algebra, geometry and trigonometry, and also skills in mathematical reasoning and modelling.
+The aim of this particular Unit is to develop skills linked to straightforward mathematical expressions and formulae.
+These include the manipulation of abstract terms, the simplification of expressions and the evaluation of formulae.
+The Outcomes cover aspects of algebra, geometry, statistics and reasoning.

-Use of mathematical operational skills linked to expressions and functions & use mathematical reasoning skills linked to expressions and functions.
+You will cover the use of mathematical operational skills and reasoning skills linked to expressions and formulae.

 You will need a calculator for this course.